 Graham had a great deal of success as an investor, buying many stocks at what he considered bargain prices during the Great Depression.
 This disciplined investment approach continued to deliver profits throughout his life.
 Graham was often able to buy stocks that traded for less than the amount of cash the company had in the bank.
 Such bargains are rare in today’s market and usually only occur as a company plummets into bankruptcy.

-While it’s rare to find stocks trading below the value of their cash holding, Graham’s general principles are still sound.
+While it’s rare to find stock market trading below the value of their cash holding, Graham’s general principles are still sound.
 From his books, we can identify several strategies Graham used.
-One strategy focused on finding value in companies with little debt.
+One trading strategy focused on finding value in companies with little debt.
 The specific criteria we used are:

 - Price-to-Earnings (P/E) ratio less than 25 based on earnings over the past twelve months.
 This high level is appropriate to today’s market given the yields on long-term Treasury bonds.
 Graham recommended using higher ratios when rates are low and lower P/E ratio when rates are high.
 This recognizes the idea that stocks and bonds compete as income investors.